kcarlton55/bomcheck/README.md

 ## **WHAT THE PROGRAM DOES**
-This program compares Bills of Materials (BOMs).
+The bomcheck.py program compares Bills of Materials (BOMs).
 BOMs from a CAD (Computer Aided Design) program like SolidWorks are compared to BOMs from an ERP (Enterprise Resource Planning) program like SyteLine.
 The CAD and ERP programs must be able to export to excel files because that is where bomcheck gathers data from.